Comm-113-2021A/Group-Project-red/data/README.md

 - `Age`: age of player when voting occurred

--`Tm`: current NBA team player is on
+- `Tm`: current NBA team player is on

 - `Pts Won`: amount of points received in MVP voting race